wedaa-tech/docs/blog/2024-04-13-Overview-on-knative.md

 ## Conclusion

 In this overview, we've explored serverless computing with Knative on Kubernetes, covering core concepts, features, and components.
 Stay tuned for practical implementations and real-world use cases in upcoming blogs, unlocking Knative's full potential for your projects.
 With Knative, the future of serverless on Kubernetes is brighter than ever.

+Furthermore, I'm excited to announce that our platform, [WeDAA](https://app.wedaa.tech/), will be hosting these upcoming blogs.
+WeDAA is committed to providing innovative solutions, and soon, we'll be incorporating serverless capabilities into our platform.
+Keep an eye out for our future updates, as we continue to evolve and enhance our services to meet your needs.